DSU-AI-Club/ai-chess-bot/README.md

 * Do not just clone GitHub repositories or do any form of plagiarism!

 ## 2. Materials Provided
+Sample chess bot:
-A Python module will be provided containing:
+* A Python module will be provided containing boilerplate code and a working (not necessarily 'smart') sample bot.
+Accessory materials:
-* requirements file (with the allowed python libraries)
+* requirements.txt file (with the allowed python libraries)
-* boilerplate code
+* Chess Rules PDF will be provided for reference on standard rules of play (e.g., castling, en passant, draw conditions)
+* Supplementary **videos** and an **intro to allowed libraries** may be provided to help new participants get started.
+Other resources we suggest you take advantage of:
 * [Simple Opening Database](https://www.kaggle.com/datasets/alexandrelemercier/all-chess-openings?select=openings_fen7.csv) (covering opening moves and/or end moves) to integrate into your engine.
 * [Simple Chess Database](https://www.kaggle.com/datasets/datasnaek/chess?select=games.csv) for training or reference
-* Chess Rules PDF will be provided for reference on standard rules of play (e.g., castling, en passant, draw conditions)
-* Supplementary **videos** and an **intro to allowed libraries** may be provided to help new participants get started.
+* These files will be provided with the sample bot (see bot-spec.md for details), so you won't be required to download them yourself at the expense of training time
-* You may choose your own databases, but downloading them counts as part of alloted training time.
+* You may use any other publicly available dataset, but your training script must handle downloading them, which counts against alloted training time.

 ## 3. Submission Guidelines
 * All submissions must be written in Python